 - Agree to apply for admission into the program for the following semester.

-Please contact the program coordinator, Johanna Ureña, firstname.lastname@example.org in regards to submitting an application.
+Please contact the program administrator, Johanna Ureña, firstname.lastname@example.org in regards to submitting an application.

 Please note there is an application fee of $125.00.